Interview with Sara Gates: Featured Artist and Collaborator

 "Your disorganization will be your downfall in life." -A professor I had a Pratt.

-a nerve with me.
+I think about this often, because I am not an organized person and this really struck a nerve with me.
 I did see this professor at a bar a few years ago wearing a top hat and carrying around a saxophone in the throws of a mid life crisis, so maybe I wont think about it too much anymore.